LivePersonInc/developer-center/README.md

 Folder name rules:
 1. They must be TitleCase
 2. All files in the folder, must include a reference in its header to its folder name.
 This will be in either the documentname, categoryname, or subfoldername ( depending on the location of the folder)
-3. All special characters excluding periods and dashes need to be removed from Foldername
+3. All special characters excluding periods, dashes, and & need to be removed from Foldername
 4. Periods are replaced with dashes.

 E.G pagename : `Customizing the Conversational Cloud!` should be filename `customizing-the-conversational-cloud.md`